anastasia-morf/EMSC4033-project/ProjectPlanner.md

 3) Teaching more advanced utilities
     a) Data preparation for analysis (e.g. PCA)

-Convert Excel files to LiPD files (Python only) Convert NOAA files to/from LiPD files (Python only) Update LiPD publication data through DOI.org (Python only) Validate LiPD files through lipd.net API (Python only)

 (Write things that you can assess whether they have been accomplished.
 For example, a goal like “improve visualisation of ocean output” is vague...
 But a goal that reads “implement functionality to plot streamlines of horizontal velocities in various slices from 3D ocean output” is specific enough.)